Coder980/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Can be Played with an ai or two players.
+Can be played with an ai or two players.